bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/metagenomics/module2_lab.md

 ```

-After you are in the ~/workspace/lab2\_mothur directory, we will copy over the necessary files
+After you are in the ~/workspace/lab2_mothur directory, we will copy over the necessary files.
+Linking is probably a better option

 ```